torvalds/linux/Documentation/driver-api/cxl/platform/bios-and-efi.rst

   - Implementation Note: CXL Host Bridge and Upstream Switch Port Decoder Flow
   - Implementation Note: Device Decoder Logic

-Given this, Linux makes a strong assumption that decoders between CPU and endpoint will all be programmed with addresses ranges that are subsets of their parent decoder.
+Given this, GNU/Linux makes a strong assumption that decoders between CPU and endpoint will all be programmed with addresses ranges that are subsets of their parent decoder.